Overview

 Textbook and reading list

-Included in the purchase of this course, you’ll receive access to the free online version of the PMBOK® Guide (Seventh Edition) for the duration of this course.
+- Access to a free online version of the PMBOK® Guide for use during the course.

 Technology